The Witcher: Nightmare of the Wolf: Plot

-Deglan admits to Vesemir to creating the monsters, including Kitsu, to protect their way of life and are alerted by Illyana of Tetra's assault.
-Tetra and the local townsfolk attack Kaer Morhen with Kitsu and her monsters.
+Deglan admits to Vesemir to creating the monsters, including Kitsu, to protect their way of life and are alerted by Illyana of Tetra's assault, which is assisted by Kitsu's monsters.
 Illyana helps the witcher recruits flee into the mountains.
-Vesemir confronts Tetra, who has captured the mages and is holding them hostage in the basement.
-Kitsu arrives and plunges Vesemir into an illusion where he married Illyana and had a family.
+Vesemir confronts Tetra, who has captured the order's mages and is holding them hostage.
+Kitsu arrives and traps him in an illusion where he never became a witcher, instead having a family with Illyana.
 However, Vesemir is able to break out of the illusion and engages in a fierce battle with Tetra and her forces.
-He seemingly kills Tetra and Kitsu, only for it to be revealed as another illusion.
-He had instead mortally wounded Illyana and killed the mages, meaning that the art of creating more witchers died with them.
+He seemingly kills Tetra and Kitsu, only to realize that Tetra had deceived him with another illusion, killing the mages to destroy the knowledge of creating witchers and mortally wounding Illyana.

-Tetra reveals she is the daughter of the sorceress killed by the swindling witcher from her story before being killed by a dying Deglan.
-He asks Vesemir to find the recruits and make them into "better men" before succumbing to his wounds.
-At the behest of Illyana, Vesemir allows Kitsu to flee, and he carries a dying Illyana from the burning castle.
-Vesemir takes Illyana to a lake, where she always dreamed of living by.
+Tetra reveals she is the daughter of the sorceress killed by the witcher from her story before the dying Deglan strikes her down.
+Knowing that the recruits are still alive, he urges Vesemir to guide and watch over them as the new leader.
+At the behest of Illyana, Vesemir allows Kitsu to flee with her life.
+Vesemir takes Illyana to a lake, where she always dreamed of living.
 The two share a brief moment before she peacefully passes away.
-He then sets out and catches up to the recruits, including a young Geralt, taking them under his wing as the last batch of witchers.
+He then sets out and catches up to the recruits, including a young Geralt, with the understanding that they are the last of their kind.